 The disclosure rate varied substantially by pillar (Figure 2).
 The average disclosure rates by pillar are 72% for the Governance pillar, 54% for the Prosperity pillar, 44% for the Planet pillar, and 29% for the People pillar.
 To track ESG progress across sectors, companies, and years disclosure rates will have to increase dramatically to provide a complete WEF dataset.
-Currently, only 52 companies have committed to employing the WEF framework, but few of those are on the Fortune 300 list.
+Currently, only 52 companies have committed to employing the WEF framework, but few of those are present in the 300 companies evaluated here.
 13